Using IDENTITY to create surrogate keys using dedicated SQL pool in AzureSynapse Analytics

 It's not possible to use

 CREATE TABLE AS SELECT currently when loading data into a table with an IDENTITY column.

-For more information on loading data, see Designing Extract, Load, and Transform (ELT) for Azure SQL Data Warehouse and Loading best practices.
+For more information on loading data, see Designing Extract, Load, and Transform (ELT) for dedicated SQL pool and Loading best practices.